Hammered Copper Strapping

 What type of liner do you use?

-Our liners are individually designed and fabricated in-house to ensure both quality and fit.
+Our range hood inserts are individually designed and fabricated in-house to ensure both quality and fit.

-Each liner is specially made to complement the design of the vent hood giving the finished piece a consistent, yet unique look.
-Upon request we can incorporate mass-produced liners, provided or specified by the client, into a custom hood in lieu of the Texas Lightsmith liner.
-The same applies to fans.
+Each range hood insert is specially made to complement the design of the range hood giving the finished piece a consistent, and unique look.
+Upon request we can incorporate mass-produced liners, provided or specified by the client, into a custom hood in lieu of the Texas Lightsmith Custom Range Hood Insert.
+The same applies to ventilation fans.

 Sturdy filters are essential to the overall functionality of your vent hood.
 In designing and fabricating our baffle filters in-house, we are able to ensure quality in both form and function.

-What type of lighting do you use in your vent hoods?
+What type of lighting do you use in your vented range hoods?

-How should I clean the surface of my vent hood?
+How should I clean the surface of my range hood?

-When cleaning or wiping down your vent hood, use only a soft cloth.
+When cleaning or wiping down your range hood, use only a soft cloth.
 Even paper towels, over time, will wear through the sealant.
 Always avoid the use of abrasives and strong cleaners.

-Our premier baffle filters are designed to last the lifetime of your vent hood providing an eco-friendly solution to disposable filters.
+Our premier baffle filters are designed to last the lifetime of your vented range hood providing an eco-friendly solution to disposable filters.

 To clean your filter, simply remove the filter from the liner of your vent hood and unscrew the sides to separate the filter into two halves for access to the baffle interior and grease trap.
 Wash with a soft sponge, soap and hot water as needed.